ICCER Logo

 Our Vision

-ICCER will be a partnership of practitioners, researchers, educators and learners collaborating to provide the best care and quality of life for those served by the continuing care system.
+ICCER will be a network of providers, researchers, educators, and learners collaborating to inform best care and quality of life for those served by the continuing care system.

-• Foster innovation in education and training of care providers
+• Education – Foster innovation in education and training of care providers